 CAPTCHAs are one of the biggest web crawling challenges.
 Websites ask visitors to solve various puzzles in order to confirm they’re humans.
 The current CAPTCHAs often include images that are nearly impossible to read for computers.

 How to bypass CAPTCHAs when scraping?
 In order to work around CAPTCHAs, use dedicated CAPTCHAs solving services or ready-to-use crawling tools.
 For example, Oxylabs’ data crawling tool solves CAPTCHAs for you and delivers ready to use results.
+What's more is that our Web Scraper API is specifically adapted for the most popular targets, taking care of various CAPTCHA techniques.
+If you want to see our tool in action, check out these guides to scraping Amazon and scraping Best Buy.

 The pattern refers to how your crawler is configured to navigate the website.
 If you constantly use the same basic crawling pattern, it’s only a matter of time when you get blocked.